-Vector Limited is responsible for the preparation and fair presentation of the schedules in accordance with the determination.
-This responsibility includes such internal control as Vector Limited determine is necessary to enable the preparation of the schedules that are free from material misstatement or non-compliance whether due to fraud or error.
+The directors of the Vector Limited are responsible for the preparation and presentation of the schedules in accordance with the determination, which the directors have determined to meet the needs of the New Zealand Commerce Commission.
+This responsibility includes such internal control as the directors of Vector Limited determine is necessary to enable compliance, to monitor ongoing compliance and to enable the preparation of the schedules that are free from material misstatement and non-compliance whether due to fraud or error.